Nitish950/NITISH-SWAMI-PORTFOLIO/README.md

 * Imported the data of 500 students
 * Used pandas, sklearn, numpy and matplolib libraries
 * Relation between factors such as GRE and TOEFL scores were studied along with university rating
-* Optimized linear and random forest regressors to suit the best model.
+* Optimized linear and random forest regressors to suit the best model
 * Most influential parameters were determined using regression analysis

 ![](images/Correlation%20of%20scores.png)